-This Healthy Vegan Vegetable Soup contains only 100 calories per serving, is oil-free with no added salt; the best of all vegan vegetable soup recipes to when you’re looking for something easy, light and super scrumptious.
+This Vegan Vegetable Soup is healthy, contains only 110 calories per one-cup serving , is oil-free and contains no added salt (NAS).
+It’s among the best of all vegan vegetable soup recipes when you’re looking for something easy, light, nutritious and delicious.

 Happy New Year hungry friends!
 Welcome to 2018 and a new year for Vegan Vigilante.
 I hope you all had a wonderful holiday and that you’re settling into your regular routine with great ease.
 The holidays seem to have gone by so fast.
 And now, the dawn of a new year.
 A time for reflection.
 For replacing old habits with new.
 For hope that this year will be the best we’ve ever had.
 Is it possible?
 I think it is.
 As long as we think positive and visualize the path to prosperity and health, we will get there, together, one day at a time!